pantheon-systems/documentation/source/content/guides/new-dashboard/02-workspaces.md

 ## What is a Workspace?

-[<dfn id="worksp">Workspaces</dfn>](/guides/new-dashboard) are the improved version of the Legacy Dashboards, with Pantheon features and actions that are conveniently available in one place.
+[<dfn id="worksp">Workspaces</dfn>](/guides/new-dashboard) are the improved version of Legacy Dashboards, with Pantheon features and actions that are conveniently available in one place.

 ### Create a New Workspace